alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-07-26-odds-and-models.markdown

 - There is a strong correlation between our model and the bookmakers models.
 - Our predicted probability tends to grow slightly faster than the bookmaker predicted probability.
-- We can transform now our model through this function to predict what the bookmakers might say.
-Where our transformed odds are still higher than the bookmaker's, we can be pretty sure it is worth investigating further if we don't have a value bet.
+- We can transform now our model through this function to predict what the bookmakers might say, to fill in the blanks for missing data-points in scraped data, if our application relies on such a thing.
-- For other applications, we can predict the bookmaker's value to fill in the blanks for missing data-points in scraped data, if we wish to rely on such a thing.
+- Where our odds are lower than the bookmaker's, it is worth investigating further if we might have a have a value bet.

 ### Predicting Home Draw Away Odds Based On Estimated Spread